-Chief Rohlfing comes to the Milwaukee Fire Department with an impressive background.
-He has been in the fire service for 27 years and spent most of his firefighting career in his hometown Omaha, Nebraska.
-Most recently, he spent the last two years of his career as fire chief for the Rapid City Department of Fire & Rescue in South Dakota.
+Chief Mark Rohlfing’s background was impressive when he was hired to lead the Milwaukee Fire Department (MFD) on May 3, 2010.
+He had been in the fire service for 27 years, and spent most of his firefighting career in his hometown Omaha, Nebraska.
+He also spent two and one half years as the Fire Chief for the Rapid City Department of Fire & Rescue in South Dakota.

-Chief Rohlfing holds a Master of Science degree in executive fire leadership from Grand Canyon University, a Bachelor of Arts degree in political science from the University of Nebraska-Kearney, and an Associate Degree in fire protection technology from the University of Nebraska-Omaha.
-He is also a graduate of the Executive Fire Program of the National Fire Academy in Emmitsburg, Maryland, with training in executive development, strategic management of change, executive administration and executive leadership.
+Chief Rohlfing holds a Master of Science degree in Executive Fire Leadership from Grand Canyon University, a Bachelor of Arts degree in political science from the University of Nebraska-Kearney, and an Associate Degree in Fire Protection Technology from the University of Nebraska-Omaha.
+He is also a graduate of the Executive Fire Program of the National Fire Academy in Emmitsburg, Maryland.

 Chief Rohlfing is a member of the International Association of Fire Chiefs, the Wisconsin State Chief’s Association, and the Metro Chiefs Association.
 He also proudly serves on boards of the Salvation Army and St. Josaphat’s Basilica Foundation.